Singapore's non-oil exports fall 20.6% in December; third straight month of decline

 NODX fell by 20.6 per cent year in December from a high base a year ago, following the 14.7 per cent decrease in November.

-According to data released by Enterprise Singapore (EnterpriseSG) on Tuesday (Jan 17), both electronics and non-electronics exports decreased in December.
+According to data released by Enterprise Singapore (EnterpriseSG) on Tuesday (Jan 17), the drop was led by both electronics and non-electronics products.

 On a year-on-year basis, electronics contracted by 17.9 per cent in December, following the 20.2 per cent decline in the previous month.